enkidevs/curriculum/lua/roblox-studio/understanding-studio/changing-object-property.md

 ### Material

 Changes the *look/texture* of the object.
+Clicking on the material will bring up a variety of options.

 ### Reflectance